The Human Factor: Why MOC Systems Fail Despite Sophisticated Technology

 Looking Ahead: From Human Factors to Digital Intelligence

-In Part 6 of this series, we will examine how artificial intelligence and advanced analytics can support—but not replace—human judgment in Management of Change, and how organizations can safely integrate these technologies into their process safety frameworks.
+In Part 6 of this series, Artificial Intelligence in Management of Change: Assistance Without Abdication of Responsibility, we will examine how artificial intelligence and advanced analytics can support—but not replace—human judgment in Management of Change, and how organizations can safely integrate these technologies into their process safety frameworks.

 Share: